 Will I need to register for Self Assessment to submit a tax return for someone who has died?

-Once you register the estate, HMRC will send you a UTR number.
+Once you register the estate, HMRC will send a Unique Taxpayer Reference (UTR) number.
 This will be different to the UTR number that was issued to the person who has passed away, so mark them clearly to avoid getting confused.